Part 3 - Skills to meet demand

-5.1: Develop space in Ashfield that can be used as an Employment Hub that young people can access.
+5.1: Develop space in Ashfield (preferably in Hucknall) that can be used as a "Skills and Careers Hub", that young people can access.
 Ensure educational organisations are delivering employability provision from the Hub, for young people to develop their soft skills.

-5.2: Encourage businesses to engage with the Employment Hub and deliver talks from the Hub, including on the importance of developing their soft skills.
+5.2: Encourage businesses to engage with the Skills and Careers Hub and deliver talks from the Hub, including on the importance of developing their soft skills.

-5.3: Ensure the Department for Work and Pensions are referring their young people claimants to the Employment Hub.
+5.3: Ensure the Department for Work and Pensions are referring their young people claimants to the Skills and Careers Hub.